Polearm: European

-Danish axe
+Dane axe

 The Dane axe is a weapon with a heavy crescent-shaped head mounted on a haft 4 to 6 ft in length.
 Originally a Viking weapon, it was adopted by the Anglo-Saxons and Normans in the 11th century, spreading through Europe in the 12th and 13th centuries.
 Variants of this basic weapon continued in use in Scotland and Ireland into the 16th century.
 A form of 'long axe'.

 Sparth axe

 In the 13th century, variants on the Danish axe are seen.
-Described in English as a sparth (from the Old Norse sparðr) or pale-axe, the weapon featured a larger head with broader blade, the rearward part of the crescent sweeping up to contact (or even be attached to) the haft.
+Described in English as a "sparth" (from the Old Norse sparðr) or "pale-axe", the weapon featured a larger head with broader blade, the rearward part of the crescent sweeping up to contact (or even be attached to) the haft.

-In Ireland, this axe was known as a sparr axe.
+In Ireland, this axe was known as a "sparr axe".
 Originating in either Western Scotland or Ireland, the sparr was widely used by the galloglass.
 Although sometimes said to derive from the Irish for a joist or beam, a more likely definition is as a variant of sparth.
 Although attempts have been made to suggest that the sparr had a distinctive shaped head, illustrations and surviving weapons show there was considerable variation and the distinctive feature of the weapon was its long haft.

 Fauchard

 A fauchard is a type of polearm which was used in medieval Europe from the 11th through the 14th centuries.
-The design consisted of a curved blade put atop a 6 to 7 ft pole.
-The blade bore a moderate to strong curve along its length; however, unlike a bill or guisarme, the cutting edge was on the convex side.
+The design consists of a curved blade put atop a 6 to 7 ft pole.
+The blade bears a moderate to strong curve along its length; however, unlike a bill or guisarme, the cutting edge is on the convex side.

 Guisarme

-A guisarme (sometimes gisarme, giserne or bisarme) was a polearm used in Europe primarily between 1000 and 1400.
+A guisarme (sometimes gisarme, giserne or bisarme) is a polearm used in Europe primarily between 1000 and 1400.
 It was used primarily to dismount knights and horsemen.
 Like most polearms it was developed by peasants by combining hand tools with long poles, in this case by putting a pruning hook onto a spear shaft.
-While hooks are fine for dismounting horsemen from mounts, they lack the stopping power of a spear especially when dealing with static opponents.
 While early designs were simply a hook on the end of a long pole, later designs implemented a small reverse spike on the back of the blade.
 Eventually weapon makers incorporated the usefulness of the hook in a variety of different polearms and guisarme became a catch-all for any weapon that included a hook on the blade.
 Ewart Oakeshott has proposed an alternative description of the weapon as a crescent shaped socketed axe.